-Remember to come back to this guide after watching the film...
+To view the film go to: https://bit.ly/3CfhoHs

 Message of hope

 Keep coming back to this booklet - every time you will see something different.

 My Life, My Goals

 What are goals?

 EXETER

 What are goals?

 A goal is your wish for the future - something that you would like to do.
 Working on a goal can have a real impact on your life.
 It gives you a focus.
 It can improve how you feel about yourself and make you feel more confident and in control.
 You may have worked on goals before in your life.
 For example, a goal to: